-Storing idle pallets can create a severe fire hazard, whether inside or outside your building.
+Storing idle pallets can create a severe fire hazard, whether inside or outside your distribution or warehouse building.
 Wood pallets dry out and become susceptible to easy ignition by even the smallest source.

 Did you know that using plastic pallets instead of wood pallets can affect the adequacy of your sprinkler system?
 Plastic pallets have the same surface area as wood, but they have higher heat release.
 Using plastic pallets instead of wood pallets can quickly overwhelm your sprinkler system if it’s not designed for use with plastic pallet storage.